-As states grapple with the difficult task of holding elections during the COVID-19 pandemic, election administrators are exploring and implementing technology to deliver blank ballots electronically.
-The expansion of vote by mail in many states necessitates an option for voters with disabilities.
-These recommendations can help limit the security and privacy risks introduced with electronic blank ballot delivery and remote electronic ballot marking.
+Election administrators are exploring and implementing technology to deliver blank ballots electronically.
+The expansion of vote by mail in many states necessitates an option for voters with disabilities, these recommendations can help limit the security and privacy risks introduced with electronic blank ballot delivery and remote electronic ballot marking.

 All internet voting systems and technologies — including email and mobile voting apps — are currently inherently insecure.
 There is no technical evidence that any internet voting technology is safe or can be made so in the foreseeable future; all research to date demonstrates the opposite.